kwd-group-type Keyword Authority

 The class or type of keyword, for example, “abbreviations” (for keywords that contain an abbreviation and its expansion) or “author-provided”.

-- The second usage describes the class or type of keyword for some of the more unusual keyword groups (for example, “hierarchical” for keywords that are grouped into a hierarchy, “abbreviations” for keywords that contain an abbreviation and its expansion, or “code” for keywords that contain a code and its text but where the source of the codes is unknown).
+This attributes holds the type of keyword for many kinds of keyword groups, for example, “hierarchical” for keywords that are grouped into a hierarchy, “abbreviations” for keywords that contain an abbreviation and its expansion, or “code” for keywords that contain a code and its text.

 |Restriction||@kwd-group-type is an optional attribute; there is no default.|